janpaulalmanoche/todo-list-nuxtjs/README.md

 ## run project
 - npm run dev

-## you can access your laravel app through this url
+## you can access your nuxt app through this url
 http://localhost:3000/